-Updated in December 2016
+Updated in February 2023.

 Explanation of the graphs

-of the data in graphic form, simplifications have had to be made in respect of a number of countries.
+of the data in graphic form, simplifications have been made in respect of a number of countries.
 The terms of legislation as it

-calendar days or working days, for comparison, they are presented here in rounded weeks.
+calendar days or working days, for the purposes of comparison, they are presented here in rounded weeks.

 When national legislation does not state exactly when the maternity leave is supposed to start, the earliest possible time was taken as the starting point.